monash-programming-team/monash-programming-team.github.io/pages/aiarena-2021.md

 Where: TBA - Somewhere on the Clayton Campus.
 Remote Participation allowed but physical is much preferred.

-When: Saturday 10th April (Midsem break), with the game and rules being revealed on Wednesday 7th April.
+When: Saturday 10th April (Midsem break), with the game rules / details being revealed on Wednesday 7th April.

 ## Prizes